 Some unexpected associations emerged from our analyses, which had not been reported in earlier epidemiological studies.
-We report here three examples: (i) a protective association between drugs that decrease the production of stomach acid [H2-receptor antagonists (A02BA) and proton pump inhibitors (A02BC)] and melanoma risk, (ii) a protective association between anticholinesterases (N06DA), a class of anti-dementia drugs, and lung, colon and particularly prostate cancer, and (iii) an association between use of propulsives (A03FA), a type of drug used to reduce nausea and vomiting, and increased risk of lung cancer.
+We report here three examples: A) a protective association between drugs that decrease the production of stomach acid (H2-receptor antagonists (A02BA) and proton pump inhibitors (A02BC)) and melanoma risk, B) a possible protective association between anticholinesterases (N06DA), a class of anti-dementia drugs, and lung, colon and particularly prostate cancer and C) an association between use of propulsives (A03FA), a type of drug used to reduce nausea and vomiting, and increased risk of lung cancer.